joodie/flutter/README.md

-Flutter: Hiccup based HTML form fields for clojure.
+# Flutter: Hiccup based HTML form fields for clojure.

-**** API Concepts ****
+## API CONCEPTS

 There are two important concepts in the design of this library: field functions and wrappers.

-** field function **
+### FIELD FUNCTION

 A field function is a function that takes 5 arguments, including a name and a value and returns a snippet of html in hiccup format.

     (field type attributes name opts value) -> snippet

-`type' is the type of field.
+  * `type' is the type of field.
 If you're using flutter.html4, the recognized types are:

     :input, :text, :radio, :checkbox, :text-area, :select
     :hidden, :submit, :button and :image

-`attributes' is a map of html element attributes, that are generally passed on to the form element that implements the field type. most field functions modify the attributes based on the other arguments too.
+  * `attributes' is a map of html element attributes, that are generally passed on to the form element that implements the field type. most field functions modify the attributes based on the other arguments too.
 For instance, field type :text will result in an element-name of :input with additional attributes {:type :text :name name :value value}

-`name' is the name of the input element for this field.
+  * `name' is the name of the input element for this field.

-`opts' is type-specific. for :radio and :checkbox types, this is the value of the value attribute.
+  * `opts' is type-specific. for :radio and :checkbox types, this is the value of the value attribute.

-`value' is the value (or set, or sequence of values) associated with `name'. for :radio and :checkbox, this means that if `opts' is in `value', the input element is checked.
+  * `value' is the value (or set, or sequence of values) associated with `name'. for :radio and :checkbox, this means that if `opts' is in `value', the input element is checked.

 For a single element a hiccup snippet looks like